Stay Safe. Plan. Be Prepared.

 NC State Disaster Center Information

 The best way to survive a disaster, and be able to quickly recover, is to be prepared.
 There are a number of things that you can do to help prepare you and your family for a disaster.
-Click here for factsheets that can help give you to be prepared.
+Our factsheets can help give you to be prepared.

 North Carolina Preparedness Month